Skip to main content

 With up to 10 applicants per place at UK medical schools it is inevitable that every year there will be students with top grades and good work experience that are left disappointed.
 With international students there are additional challenges in preparing applications.
 The medical schools operate a quota system for overseas applicants so it is particularly important that applications are targeted strategically.

-With so few UK universities welcoming A level retake students it is more usual for students determined to study medicine at undergraduate level to consider overseas options such as those available in Spain, the Caribbean and Eastern Europe.
+With so few UK universities welcoming A level retake students for STEM subjects it is more usual for students determined to study medicine at undergraduate level to consider overseas options such as those available in Spain, the Caribbean, and Eastern Europe.
 These courses however also require good A level grades and convincing work experience.
-Also growing in popularity are graduate routes into medicine and undergraduate courses that allow students the opportunity to transfer to medicine such as at Exeter where the Medical School allows up to ten per cent of Medical Sciences students to transfer to the first year of the BMBS Medicine programme after completion of their first year.
+Also growing in popularity are graduate routes into medicine and undergraduate courses that allow students the opportunity to transfer to medicine such as at Exeter, where the Medical School allows up to ten per cent of Medical Sciences students to transfer to the first year of the BMBS Medicine programme after completion of their first year.
 Such transfers are also competitive- the Exeter option is for students with AAB at A level who achieve high average scores of 1st or 2:1 level.
 These students will be invited to attend a selection interview but no UCAT scores will be required.
 At RIC we offer intensive one year A level Science and Maths courses that have been successfully taken by mature students and graduates changing direction.

 There are also some emerging private options for aspiring doctors but only those with deep pockets as well as top A level results need apply.
 The private University of Buckingham has launched a new medical school with fees for UK, EU and Overseas students set at £35,525 per year while London’s well established Queen Mary University are charging £25,500 per year for their new private medical training venture on the Maltese island of Gozo.

-Useful background reading for medicine
+Useful background reading we recommend for medicine

 • Roy Porter’s Blood and Guts- A Short History of Medicine